Dylon-Chan/group2-capstone-project/README.md

 ## Step 1: Create main.yml in .github/workflows folder

-## Step 2: Create OIDC Roles on AWS IAM
+## Step 2: Create OIDC Roles on AWS IAM <shall we put at start of CICD?>
 In this project, `OpenID Connect` authentication protocol is being used instead of hard coding `AWS_SECRET_KEY` and `AWS_SECRET_ACCESS_KEY` inside Github Secrets and Variables.
 - Login to AWS Console
 - Add provider on IAM Identity providers